Retail Stocks Slide in Wake of Amazon's Deal for Whole Foods

 ADVERTISEMENT

+Big-box operators such as Wal-Mart Stores and Target fell roughly 5% on Friday.

-Food and staples companies in the S&P 500 were down 5.9% so far this week, on track for the group's worst weekly decline in nearly two years.
+Food and staples companies in the S&P 500 shed 5.5% during the week, the group's worst weekly decline in nearly two years.

 Technology stocks also slipped, extending losses for a sector that has been under pressure lately.

-Since June 8, declines in stocks including Apple and Google parent Alphabet have dragged the sector down nearly 4% as investors pulled back from one of the most profitable trades of the year so far.
-The sector was on track for its third consecutive session of declines Friday.
+Declines in stocks including Apple and Google parent Alphabet have dragged the sector down 3.4% over the past two weeks -- its biggest such decline since Brexit.

 "Tech has done exceptionally well this year," said Yogi Dewan, chief executive at Hassium Asset Management, pointing to signs of solid revenue growth in the sector.
 "But at these valuations, we're not putting new money into it," Mr. Dewan said.

+Among the tech companies that fell in the past week: Snap, one of the most-anticipated initial public offerings in recent years.
+The parent of disappearing-message app Snapchat closed down at its $17 IPO price on Thursday and rose 54 cents, or 3.2%, to 17.54 on Friday, shedding 3% for the week.

+Medical-robotics maker Myomo ended its first week of trading up 5.45, or 61%, at 14.45.
+Myomo was the first company to list on a major U.S. exchange through a provision of federal law known as Reg A+, which was designed to help fund small-business growth.

-Despite a wobble in some of this year's best-performing stocks, both U.S. and global equities posted their biggest weekly inflows this year in the week ended June 14, according to EPFR Global data.
+Despite the recent wobble in some of this year's best-performing stocks, both U.S. and global equities posted their biggest weekly inflows this year in the week ended June 14, according to EPFR Global data.

 Mr. Dewan said pullbacks this year have been short and overall volatility has been low because of the high cash levels he has seen among investors, with many clients waiting for any drop in the market to add to their stockholdings.